hkamel/MCW-IoT-for-business/Hands-on lab/HOL unguided - IoT for business.md

 ### Task 1: Execute CLI commands

-In this task, you will navigate to the **azure-iot-pcs-remote-monitoring-dotnet\\cli** subfolder within your IoTLab folder containing the extracted solution files and execute commands to run a basic deployment of the Remote Monitoring solution.
+In this task, you will navigate to the **azure-iot-pcs-remote-monitoring-dotnet\\cli** subfolder within your Hands-on Lab\Lab-files folder containing the solution files and execute commands to run a basic deployment of the Remote Monitoring solution.

 #### Tasks to complete